 In spite of it all, the babies came through okay.
 They are now 14 months and two-and-a-half years, bright, happy and healthy.
 Dan and Amy completed another year as elementary school teachers.
 Bill and I are already feeling like our old selves again, although we feel guilty for being so free, and we wonder almost every minute how the little ones are doing.
 We miss them!
 But fulltime parenting is for younger bodies than ours.

 Professionally, I’ve managed to keep up with our Friday visits here at Any Shiny Thing; sales of Dakota Blues have been fantastic, thanks largely to good reviews and an award for women’s fiction from Next Generation Indie Book Awards.
 I also found time for five public speaking gigs and three book signings during that period.
-I’ve drafted some short stories and put together a compendium of my best blog posts for an ebook, The New Country; Reflections on Middle-age and Beyond, that I hope to release next month.
+I’ve drafted some short stories and put together a compendium of my best blog posts for an ebook, Sometimes You Feel Like a Sandwich: Reflections on Caregiving, that I hope to release by Thanksgiving.

 I wrote this post today to celebrate a milestone – that Bill and I are returning to our normal life after taking a one-year detour for the good of our family.
 We feel so blessed, but we’re also sobered by having lived the life of young adults trying to balance career and child-rearing.
 As a result, our lives are fuller and we have much more appreciation for the younger generations.
 We are back to being retired and the skies are a brilliant blue.